BrianK64/Travel_Assistant/README.md

   *Theme* stands for the main purpose of the trip, be it vacation, adventure, business, etc.\
   *Accomodation* stands for the place you are staying thoroughout the trip.
 Note users can have more than one accomodation during the entire travel duration.\
   *Accomodation_Duration* stands for the duration for which the user is staying at specific accomodation cite.\
-  *Pet* stands for the presence of pet as a boolean value
+  *Pet* stands for the presence of pet.

   ## Validation
   *Start_date* should come before **End_date*.\